Bryan R. Monte

 Some lines in this section are more compelling than others, but that’s what one would expect in this rather experimental section.
 These poems are perhaps not as taut and strong as the surrealist, one-liners in ‘Ways of Being Lonely’ in the second section, but they are more urgent, naked, raw, and personal.

 The general themes of desire, decay, disease and death are interwoven in several poems in the fourth section.
 More specifically, this section addresses the themes of ageing, alcoholism, the impermanence of love, and the poet’s musings and concerns about her legacy.
-The poet repeats thrice in ‘People You Don’t Know’ that ‘early love is delusional,’ yet that does not keep the speaker from entertaining the thought of going with a ‘stranger’ at the bar to a room ‘with a creeping mold … with a parking lot view.’
+The poet repeats thrice in ‘People You Don’t Know’ the phrase ‘the early delusional phase of love,’ yet that does not keep the speaker from entertaining the thought of going with a ‘stranger’ at the bar to a room ‘with a creeping mold … with a parking lot view.’
 In ‘Ex’ the poet says when she was younger she thought:

 …nothing could ruin our love which is what everyone /